ABOUT US

 Hargrove earned a Bachelors Degree in Geology at Princeton University (where he also received a Certificate in Theatre and Dance).
 While studying at Princeton, he was also a scholarship student with the Princeton Ballet (unaffiliated with the University).
 He later earned a Masters Degree at the Columbia University School for International and Public Affairs with a specialization in International Political Economy.

 He's represented films at Cannes, Berlin, and other major film festivals and markets.
-He's been preparing this project for a decade as he studied directing through the New York University Intensive Directing Certificate Program and writing and producing through the University of California, Los Angeles (UCLA) Extension Program.
+He's been preparing this project for more than a decade, as he studied directing through the New York University Intensive Directing Certificate Program and writing and producing through the University of California, Los Angeles (UCLA) Extension Program.
 He has also trained with Judith Weston, Bob Bailey, and Peter Markham, the former head of the directing program at the American Film Institite (AFI).

 Prior to pursuing his longstanding passion for the arts, he was a Hong Kong-based journalist reporting on economics and finance in the Asia-Pacific region, which helped to broaden his global perspective.
 He has been a member of the Dramatists' Guild of America and is currently a member of Ensemble Studio Theatre/Los Angeles and several filmmaking organizations.